dib-lab/2020-paper-sourmash-gather/manuscript.md

 `sourmash` software can make use of all currently available microbial genomes.

-We first define _Scaled MinHash_, an extension of MinHash sketching that supports containment estimation for metagenome datasets using k-mers.
-We implement _Scaled MinHash_ in a Python and Rust package, `sourmash`, and show that it is competitive in accuracy with other containment estimation approaches.
+We first describe _FracMinHash_, a sketching technique based on mod-hash (cite Broder), that supports containment estimation for metagenome datasets using k-mers.
+We implement _FracMinHash_ in a Python and Rust package, `sourmash`, and demonstrate that it is competitive in accuracy with other containment estimation approaches.

 We next frame reference-based metagenome content analysis as a